SS Edmund Fitzgerald: Increased load lines, reduced freeboard

-The USCG increased Edmund Fitzgerald's load line in 1969, 1971, and 1973 to allow 3 ft 3.25 in less minimum freeboard than Edmund Fitzgeralds original design allowed in 1958.
-This meant that Edmund Fitzgeralds deck was only 11.5 ft above the water when she faced 35 ft waves during the November 10 storm.
-Captain Paquette of Wilfred Sykes noted that this change allowed loading to 4,000 tons more than what Edmund Fitzgerald was designed to carry.
+The USCG increased Edmund Fitzgerald's load line in 1969, 1971, and 1973 to allow 3 ft 3.25 in less minimum freeboard than the ship's original design.
+This meant the ship's deck was only 11.5 ft above the water when she faced 35 ft waves during the November 10 storm.
+Captain Paquette of Wilfred Sykes noted that this change allowed Edmund Fitzgerald to carry 4,000 more tons than designed.

-Concerns regarding Edmund Fitzgerald's keel-welding problem surfaced during the time the USCG started increasing her load line.
+Concerns about Edmund Fitzgerald's keel-welding problem surfaced as the USCG started increasing her load line.
 This increase and the resultant reduction in freeboard decreased the vessel's critical reserve buoyancy.
-Prior to the load-line increases she was said to be a "good riding ship" but afterwards Edmund Fitzgerald became a sluggish ship with slower response and recovery times.
-Captain McSorley said he did not like the action of a ship he described as a "wiggling thing" that scared him.
-Edmund Fitzgeralds bow hooked to one side or the other in heavy seas without recovering and made a groaning sound not heard on other ships.
+Edmund Fitzgerald, which had been described as a "good riding ship", became a sluggish vessel with slower response and recovery times.
+Her bow hooked to one side or the other in heavy seas without recovering and made a groaning sound not heard on other ships.
+Captain McSorley described the ship's action as a "wiggling thing" that scared him.